diploi/component-fastapi/README.md

 uvicorn src.main:app --host 0.0.0.0 --port 8000 --proxy-headers
 ```

-This uses the FastAPI CLI to serve your application on port 8000.
+This uses uvicorn to serve your application on port 8000.

 ## Links